awesomemotive/easy-digital-downloads/readme.txt

 * Tweak: added a column class to the [downloads] short code
 * Tweak: added SPAN tags around checkoug LEGEND tags
 * Tweak: automatically update file price conditions when new price options are added
+* Tweak: fire edd_create_protection_files() on install process to ensure .htaccess file is created in uploads/edd directory

 = 1.7.2: July 30, 2013 =